 Trade and Commerce

 Nepal and India share a long history of trade and commercial exchanges.
 India is Nepal’s largest trade partner.
-The volume of bilateral trade has reached over NRS 976.78 billion during the last eleven months of the fiscal year 2020-21 with imports from India amounting to NPR 886.59 billion and exports to India standing over NPR 90.19 billion.
+The volume of bilateral trade has reached over NRS 1134.53 billion during the last fiscal year 2022-23 with imports from India amounting to NPR1027.84 billion and exports to India standing over NPR 106.69 billion.

 The table below shows the volume of Nepal’s annual trade with India.
 (Rs. in million)